Seasoning (to taste): 1 tsp each, and add more to taste

 - ½ cup water

-Seasoning (to taste): 1 tsp each and add more
+Seasoning (to taste): 1 tsp each, and add more to taste

 - garlic powder